Body Hair Transplant

 When comparing the growth (or anagen phase) to the resting (or telogen) phase in hair from different parts of the body, the scalp hair has the highest number (over 95%).
 This number means that transplanted hair from the scalp has a very long time period where the follicle grows hair before it goes into a short resting phase.
 Beard hair is the closest to the body and it is followed by hair from different parts of the body.
 For your convenience and easy comparison, here are some numbers that will give you a better idea of the hair growth cycle duration of anagen and telogen in various parts of the body.

 |Type of Hair||Anagen Period||Telogen Period||Total Cycle||Hair Value|

-It is crucial that patients understand the difference between the cycling of scalp hair and body hair.
-Scalp hair has a much longer growth cycle than body hair and it can last 1 to 6 years before being shed.
+Before they make the final decision to undergo a body hair transplant, it is crucial that patients understand the difference between the cycling of scalp hair and body hair.
+The hair on the scalp has a much longer growth cycle than the hair that is located elsewhere on the body and it can last anywhere from 1 to 6 years before it starts to shed.
 The shorter growth cycle for body hair means that each hair grows for just a few months before shedding.
-Once they shed, the hair follicles enter the resting phase.
-This is the biggest disadvantage of body hair transplantation and patients must realize that it may require more hair grafts to get a full look.
+Once the hair begins to shed, the hair follicles will enter the resting phase.
+This is the biggest disadvantage of body hair transplantation and patients must realize that it may require more hair grafts, if hair from the body is used during the hair transplant surgery, in order to get a full and dense final appearance.